Terrell Bonds: Baltimore Ravens

 After the AAF ceased operations in April 2019, Bonds signed with the Baltimore Ravens of the National Football League on May 6, 2019.
 Bonds was released on August 31, 2019, as part of their final roster cuts, but later re-signed to the practice squad.
 He signed a reserve/future contract with the Ravens on January 13, 2020.

 Bonds was waived on September 5, 2020, and re-signed to the practice squad the next day.
 He was elevated to the active roster on September 28 and October 31 for the team's weeks 3 and 8 games against the Kansas City Chiefs and Pittsburgh Steelers, and reverted to the practice squad after each game.
 He was placed on the practice squad/COVID-19 list by the team on November 3, 2020, and activated back to the practice squad four days later.
 He was promoted to the active roster on November 7.
 He was placed on injured reserve on November 17, 2020, after suffering a knee injury in Week 10.
 He was placed back on the COVID-19 list on November 30, 2020, and moved back to injured reserve on December 15.
 He was activated on December 31, 2020, but waived a day later and re-signed to the practice squad on January 4, 2021.
 His practice squad contract with the team expired after the season on January 25, 2021.

 Miami Dolphins

 The Miami Dolphins signed Bonds to a reserve/future contract on January 26, 2021.
 He was waived on August 21, 2021.

 Pittsburgh Maulers

 Bonds was selected in the 9th round of the 2022 USFL draft by the Pittsburgh Maulers.

 Tennessee Titans

 On August 3, 2022, Bonds signed with the Tennessee Titans.
 He was waived ten days later.

 San Antonio Brahmas

 On November 17, 2022, Bonds was drafted by the San Antonio Brahmas of the XFL.

 Birmingham Stallions

 On January 15, 2024, Bonds was selected by the Birmingham Stallions in the fourth round of the Super Draft portion of the 2024 UFL dispersal draft.
 He signed with the team on January 22.
 He was released on March 10, 2024.

 Winnipeg Blue Bombers

 On March 22, 2024, Bonds signed with the Winnipeg Blue Bombers of the Canadian Football League (CFL).
+Bonds became a free agent when his contract expired on February 10, 2026.